 All RFP submissions, including all required appendices to the application, must be uploaded to Epicenter.
 Epicenter is an online web-based system that I&I uses to streamline processes for submissions and reporting for its current charter and contract school portfolio.
-RFP applicants must email I&I at iandiauthorization@cps.edu with the contact information of the lead applicant (full name, email address, phone number) and the proposed school name no later than 5pm Central Time on March 3, 2022 in order to request an Epicenter account for RFP submissions.
-Applicants are encouraged to request an Epicenter account at least two weeks prior to the Tier I due date.
-Applicants from prior years who already have Epicenter accounts should similarly email I&I to ensure that their account has the requisite credentials to submit this year's RFP materials.
+Prospective RFP applicants must schedule a one-on-one meeting with I&I (via the form linked here) no later than 5pm Central Time on March 3, 2023 in order to request an Epicenter account for RFP submissions.
+Applicants are encouraged to schedule an appointment as soon as possible.
+Even those applicants who have applied in years past must schedule a one-on-one meeting before submitting any application materials.